calpaterson/pyappcache/docs/keys.rst

 How to create your own key classes
 ----------------------------------

+Three different ways, from most straightforward to most complex.

 Option 1: Simple string keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you just want to use a string as your key, you can use :class:`~pyappcache.keys.SimpleStringKey`.
+If you just want to use a string as your key, you can use :class:`~pyappcache.keys.SimpleStringKey` directly.

 .. autoclass:: pyappcache.keys.SimpleStringKey
                :members: __init__